UptimeVentures/www/content/posts/elegant-forms-with-ufs/index.md

 illustrationDescription: 'A laptop, sitting on a desk, with code on its screen.'
 caption: 'Image courtesy of Fabian Grohs on Unsplash'
 ---
-Ask any front-end web developer: forms can be notoriously difficult.
+Ask any frontend web developer: forms can be notoriously difficult.
 You have to keep up with filled and unfilled fields, which of them are valid, display errors when your users invariably attempt to enter invalid data, and depending on state, allow the form to be submitted or prevent submission entirely.

-Working on the back-end couldn't be more different.
+Working on the backend couldn't be more different.
 I trained initially on data validation in server-side languages before considering JavaScript, HTML, and CSS as potential disciplines.
 In my world, form validation and error reporting was largely a solved problem: applications evaluate the complete dataset by